mustardn/PyPalette/README.md

 Ensure the Preferences.tps file is in your tableau repository directory before running the script.
 Note: this file is automatically created for you when Tableau Desktop is installed on your computer.

 ![image](https://user-images.githubusercontent.com/46031321/222986913-72642e0e-10dd-42b8-b4e3-dfb52013929f.png)

+### Getting a list of hex codes from a logo
+logo_colours.py is a script which takes a logo image file and palette size as input and returns a list of hex codes found in that logo.
+This list can then be used to create custom palettes in Tableau